Parsl/parslguts/taskpath.rst

 the manager process which interfaces to the interchange (this is why you'll see a jumble of references to managers or worker pools in the code: the manager is the externally facing interface to the worker pool)

 worker processes - each worker process is a worker. there are a bunch of configuration parameters and algorithms to decide how many workers to run - this happens near the start of the process worker pool process in the manager code.

-(TODO: link to worker pool code that calculates number of workers)
+.. todo:: link to worker pool code that calculates number of workers

-the task arrives at the manager, and the manager dispatches it to a free worker. it is possible there isnt' a free worker, becuase of the preloading feature for high throughput (TODO link to docstring) - and the task will have to wait in another queue here - but that is a rarely used feature.
+the task arrives at the manager, and the manager dispatches it to a free worker. it is possible there isnt' a free worker, becuase of the preloading feature for high throughput - and the task will have to wait in another queue here - but that is a rarely used feature.

+.. todo:: link to docstring of preload parameter

 the worker then deserialises the byte package that was originally serialized all the way back in the user submit process: we've got python objects for the function to run, the positional arguments and the keyword arguments.